 Adolescence can be a risky time for teenagers treating their bodies in unhealthy ways, as well as for eating problems, disordered eating and eating disorders.

 During adolescence, your child’s body and brain grow and develop very quickly.
 There are lots of changes going on in the way your child thinks, feels and relates to people.
 Many teenagers are more aware of their body image, and become worried about their shape and size.

 At the same time, your child needs more of the right kinds of food to support growth and development.
 Because teenagers are growing so much, it can be harder to keep up with their nutritional needs.

-Some of the changes you might notice in your child’s eating habits and attitudes towards food include:
+So you might notice some changes in your child’s eating habits and attitudes towards food, including: